vtex/shoreline/packages/site/documentation/foundations/colors.md

 ### Admin UI Foundations

 Use the Admin UI Foundations library to use colors in your Figma files.
-To use he library enable from the Figma Libraries tab.
+To use the library enable from the Figma Libraries tab.
 Within the library, styles are divided into three categories:

 - Background: has all colors related to backgrounds.
 - Foraground: has all colors related to text and icons.